 There has been a great deal of research in recent years, however, that brings into question whether cholestoral is linked with Heart Disease.
 Doctors like Uffe Ravnskov who wrote “The Cholesterol Myths: Exposing the Fallacy that Saturated Fat and Cholesterol Cause Heart Disease”.
 In fact, he believes the studies put out in the scientific community do not accurately show a direct link between high cholesterol and heart disease.
 Several other studies have shown just the opposite – that cholesterol is beneficial for the body in many ways, especially in older adults.

-Atorvastatin, as with other drugs, can cause certain side effects.
+Atorvastatin benefits are many but, as with other drugs, can cause certain side effects.
 However, it is important to remember that the side effects of the drugs vary between each individual.
 The list below may or may not contain every possible side effect.
 It is best to discuss with side effects with your elderly loved one’s physician or healthcare team.

 Common Side Effects